Dave-team/Knowledge-base/Business-Intelligence/BI principles.md

   - Bring context: they want to report on CS rep performance - that’s great, does that sit within Zendesk?
 Yes > we might get it into Looker and make it such that only you can see it.
   - Be aware of all the things that they are working on, the things that we already have in the queue
   - Speaking with execs: they won’t know the details so avoid forcing them to give details and timelines.
 Often, what is required is some initial kickoff meeting with a key stakeholder and then details will follow.
 Also, often you’ll find that things aren’t obvious that they need to be done at all / how long it might take etc. Say ‘We don’t know if we can fix this.
 We can look at.
 We’ll put it in there and see if we can something.’
   - Make sure in the process, we are clear on expecations which guide our decision making.
 People report on things.
 Mention that there is exit survey.
 We want things by utm.
 If not utm, how do we know - it’s hard to know.
 Regression we can try but hard.
 Can we report by code?
+I am the data expert so I advise on what's already there and ideally have an understanding on what's possible on the Tech side.
 - Take notes in a doc.
   - What is it?
   - Why is it important?